Northstar engine series: L47

 The L47 Aurora engine was a special V8 designed for the Oldsmobile Aurora, based on the Northstar engine, used during the 1995–1999 and 2001–2003 model years.
 It is a DOHC 3995 cc V8 which produced 250 hp and 260 lbft of torque.
 The bore and stroke was 87x84 mm.
 The L47 had a 10.3:1 compression ratio and used premium fuel.

 Although most of the Northstar's features, including the coolant loss system, remained intact, the decreased bore increased weight unacceptably.
 To reduce it, Oldsmobile used a one-piece glass-filled thermoplastic intake manifold and simplified AC Rochester sequential fuel injection.
 A new die-cast structural aluminum oil pan incorporated baffling to reduce oil starvation in hard driving.
 A starter interlock prevented the starter from engaging if the quiet L47 was already running.

 An early version or prototype of this engine was used in the 2nd generation Oldsmobile Aerotech.
 A highly modified 650 hp version of this engine was used by General Motors racing division initially for IMSA sports car competition in an Oldsmobile Aurora GTS-1 and Riley&Scott LMP prototypes in 1995, Indy Racing League competition starting in 1997, then was later used in the Cadillac Northstar LMP program in 2000.
 Both engines retained the 4.0 L displacement, but the Northstar LMP version was twin-turbocharged.
 The Aurora was also used in the Shelby Series 1 car.

-In the inaugural DTM season, Opel would debut their Astra with a V8 derived from the L47.
+In the inaugural DTM season, Opel would debut their Opel Astra DTM with a V8 derived from the L47.

 The Aurora engine was introduced in 1994 for the 1995 model year, and General Motors has not used this engine since the retirement of Oldsmobile in 2004.